Docs

 How It Works

-GraphTally allows a sender to make multiple payments to a receiver through Receipts, which are then aggregated into a single payment called a Receipt Aggregate Voucher (RAV).
-This aggregated payment can be verified on the blockchain, reducing the number of transactions and simplifying the payment process.
+GraphTally enables a sender (gateway) to make multiple payments to a receiver (indexer) through Receipts, which aggregate into a Receipt Aggregate Voucher (RAV).
+RAVs can be verified and redeemed on the blockchain.

 RAV Details